electronicvisions/hbp-sp9-guidebook/quick_start.rst

 .. code-block:: python

+   """
-   """A population of integrate-and-firing neurons with different input firing rates"""
+   A population of integrate-and-firing neurons with different input firing rates
    """

    import numpy as np